 Particularly for the small stakeholders who have the greatest potential to derail a project unexpectedly, it is important to ensure communication is at the expected level and stakeholder engagement is sought at appropriate times.
 Any concerns need to be addressed quickly and decisively.
 Stakeholders need to know that they are being heard.

-- Control Stakeholder Engagement
+- Monitor Stakeholder Engagement

 In this step, stakeholders engagement is controlled and monitored to ensure the stakeholders are being consulted and heard.